Hi, I’m Sarah Lay

 You’ve probably found your way here after reading a blog post or something I’ve posted on social media, so let me tell you a bit more about who I am and what I do.

 First up – what I do.
-I’m a content and experience strategist meaning I try and make digital things better for everyone.
-And I’m co-founder, owner and head of creative at Reckless Yes, an independent record label working ethically with artists to make good things for fans (you can join us as a member here).
-I’m also a music journalist, and author.
+I’m a content and user experience designer, meaning I try and make digital things better for everyone.
+And I’m co-founder, owner and head of creative at Reckless Yes, an independent record label working ethically with artists to make good things for fans.
+I’m also (sometimes) a music journalist, and author.

 Sarah Lay by I C Things Photography

-I’ve also worked in the music industry where I bring in my interest in digital and experience to support artists to keep creative control, build a sustainable career, and connect with audiences.
+• in the music industry where I bring in my interest in digital and experience to support artists to keep creative control, build a sustainable career, and connect with audiences

 Whatever I’ve been working on it’s always about finding that connection for me, and I do that through endless curiosity, lots of meaningful conversations and a deep love of exploring possibilities.
 I love that I have two sides to my career which complement each other, allow me to always be learning, and mean I get to meet interesting people doing creative things which are often full of social goodness.
 Working with people to help them understand their audience, how to connect and how to improve the detail to achieve the big objective while delivering exceptional customer experiences is right up my street.

-I’m a passionate community builder too – we’ve a growing membership at Reckless Yes formed of music fans who want new ways to discover music, support independent artists and connect with each other, as well as a roster of artists which is more like a family in how we support each other.
+I’m a passionate community builder too.
+At Reckless Yes we were one of a small number of independent labels pioneering membership, formed of music fans who want new ways to discover music, support independent artists and connect with each other, as well as a roster of artists which is more like a family in how we support each other.

 I was also a co-founder of LocalGovDigital – a grassroots movement to make better public services.
 My love of conversations and connections means I’ve worked on world building in online games, introduced social media in local councils, and grown online spaces for music publications.